Project 4

 3. #include <ESP32Servo.h>>

-// Assign variable to pin number for Photoresistor
+// Assign variables to pin numbers

 // Initialize servo object with your servo name